This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla extract

 - Pour 2 cups whole milk into a medium saucepan and whisk in the sugar/cocoa mixture.
-Heat on medium until the mixture reaches 185 degrees on an instant-read thermometer.
-(I love my instant-read and use it all the time in baking.
-WalMart has several to choose from which are all very inexpensive.)
-Once you reach 185 degrees, continue to cook the mixture for 5 minutes, stirring constantly, but do not boil.
+Heat on medium until the mixture reaches 185°F on an instant-read thermometer.
+Once you reach 185°F, continue to cook the mixture for 5 minutes, stirring constantly, but do not boil.

 - Remove from the heat and add the chocolate chips.
 Stir until all the chocolate has melted.
 Set aside.